bressler1995/Transform-to-Open-Science/Incentives/readme.md

 ### TOPST

-TOPS was a ROSES a solicitation that has since passed the deadline for proposal submissions.
+TOPST was a ROSES a solicitation that has since passed the deadline for proposal submissions.
 You can learn more about our group of TOPST grantees [here](./TOPST.md).

 ### Open Science Data Management Plans

 To encourage a transition to open science practices, ROSES solicitations will be requiring an Open Science Data Management plan (OSDMP).
-You can learn more about OSDMPs by taking our Open Science 101 course.
+You can learn more about OSDMPs by [taking our Open Science 101 course](https://nasa.github.io/Transform-to-Open-Science/take-os101/).